Downsview Park: History

 Before the establishment of the aircraft plant and airfield the site was farmland that emerged after John Perkins Bull settled nearby in 1842.

 Aircraft manufacturing and base

 The area was first used in 1929 by de Havilland Canada, where it housed the company's Canadian operations.
 The manufacturing plant was used to make aircraft during World War II.
 After the war, the Department of National Defence (Canada) needed space to station Royal Canadian Air Force squadrons in the area.
 In 1947, the federal government acquired and consolidated 270 properties in Downsview surrounding the manufacturing plant.

 Destination Technodome

-In April 1997 North York mayor Mel Lastman proposed developing the area into a large entertainment complex.
-Plans included a three hockey arenas, a movie studio, year-round skiing, a whitewater rafting venue, olympic swimming pool, and a multiplex cinema.
+In April 1997, North York mayor Mel Lastman proposed developing the area into a large entertainment complex.
+Plans included three hockey arenas, a movie studio, year-round skiing, a whitewater rafting venue, an Olympic-size swimming pool, and a multiplex cinema.